budcribar/RemoteBlazorWebViewTutorial/WpfBlazor/ConvertToRemoteBlazor.md

-The steps to convert a WPF Blazor application to a Remote WPF Blazor application
+<h1>Converting a WPF Blazor Application to a Remote WPF Blazor Application</h1>

-- Change the Microsoft.AspNetCore.Components.WebView.Wpf package reference to PeakSWC.RemoteBlazorWebView.Wpf in the WpfBlazor.csproj.
+- Modify the `WpfBlazor.csproj` file.

    Change the reference from Microsoft
    ```